 Let’s start by discussing our bread and butter — photovoltaic solar panels (PV) — and then dig into the lesser-known-but-just-as-interesting ways to utilize the sun.

-There are two main ways solar energy can be converted into electricity:
+There are two main solar energy technologies to convert sunlight into electricity:

 - Solar photovoltaic systems (solar panels) and